AdaCore/training_material/courses/rust_essentials/140_smart_pointers/04_Drop.rst

 :error:`error[E0040]: explicit use of destructor method`

--  Call std::mem::drop(value) to force immediate cleanup
+-  Call :rust:`std::mem::drop(value)` to force immediate cleanup

    -  Transfer ownership of value into the function scope

 .. code:: rust

-  drop(shoe);  //  'c' is moved here and destroyed
+  drop(shoe);  //  'shoe' is moved here and destroyed

   println!("wait for the other {} to drop", *shoe );